 Identity theft continues to be one of the fastest growing crimes in the United States.
-In the U.S., 12.6 million people – or 1 out of every 20 consumers – were victims of identity fraud last year.
+In 2013, an American fell victim to identity fraud every two seconds.
 ABA recommends following these tips to keep your information – and your money – safe.

 - Don’t share your secrets.

 Don’t provide your Social Security number or account information to anyone who contacts you online or over the phone.
 Protect your PINs and passwords and do not share them with anyone.
 Use a combination of letters and numbers for your passwords and change them periodically.
 Do not reveal sensitive or personal information on social networking sites.

 Shred receipts, banks statements and unused credit card offers before throwing them away.

 Keep an eye out for missing mail.